Head Of UN Chemical Weapons Watchdog Meets Syrian Leader - UrduPoint

 In 14 of these cases, the chemical used was chlorine.
 Sarin was used in three cases and a mustard agent was employed in the remaining three.

-In 2021, OPCW members stripped Syria of voting rights after a probe blamed Damascus for poison gas attacks carried out after they had claimed the stockpile was eliminated.
+In 2021, OPCW members stripped Syria of voting rights after a probe blamed Damascus for poison gas attacks carried out after it had claimed the stockpile was eliminated.

 In November 2023, France issued international arrest warrants against Assad, his brother Maher and two generals on suspicion of complicity in the 2013 chemical attacks.